-Semi-annual visits to the kindergartens of Anji County provide a unqiue opportunity for educators to observe the practices of Anji Play, learn from peers and meet with colleagues from across the globe.
+Semi-annual visits to the kindergartens of Anji County provide a unique opportunity for educators to observe the practices of Anji Play, learn from peers and meet with colleagues from across the globe.

 2018-2019 Study Tour Dates: